 Remap buttons, adjust sensitivity curves, invert axes, and create multiple speed profiles to match your workflow.

-Launch grandMA3 Web Remote directly from FocusTool in a dedicated popup window for seamless operation.
+Launch grandMA3 Web Remote directly from FocusTool as an integrated overlay within the main application for seamless operation.

 Live status updates, movement values, and comprehensive logging keep you informed of all operations.